ANRGUSC/SDPP/README.md

-Streaming Data Payment Protocol(SDPP) - An application layer protocol that enables purchase of sensor data streams through cryptocurrency.
-It is implemented using IOTA. **More to come, it is still in development phase.**
+Streaming Data Payment Protocol(SDPP) - An application-layer client-server protocol that enables purchase of data streams (such as IoT sensor data) through cryptocurrency, with invoice and receipts stored in an immutable distributed ledger.
+It is implemented using IOTA.

+For the current draft of the paper describing this protocol, please see the documents folder.

 To try it out,